solidusio/solidus/guides/payments/payment-processing.md

 3. If the payment's associated `Spree::PaymentMethod` is configured to auto-capture payments (its `auto_capture` attribute is set to `true`), the `purchase!` method is called.
 Otherwise, only the `authorize!` method is called.
-See [The `authorize!` and `purchase!` methods](#the-authorize-and-purchase-methods) section for more information.
+Both of these methods should send information to the payment service provider See [The `authorize!` and `purchase!` methods](#the-authorize-and-purchase-methods) section for more information.
 4. Payments need to be authorized and processed by your payment service provider before Solidus can finish processing your payments.
 How the `authorize!` and `purchase!` methods operate depends on how the `Spree::PaymentMethod` is implemented and which payment service provider is being used.
 Your payment service provider can either accept or reject the customer's payment.
 5. After you receive a response back from the payment service provider, you should have response objects that tell you whether the payment can be authorized and captured successfully.
 If the `purchase!` method is